 OHA A/ODE Requirements Hybrid/Onsite Plan Online schools that previously followed a two check-in per week attendance process must follow the Comprehensive Distance Learning requirements for checking and reporting attendance.
 Provide families with clear and concise descriptions of student attendance and participation expectations as well as family involvement expectations that take into consideration the home environment, caregiver's work schedule, and mental/physical health.
-011 NOLOGY OHA A/ODE Requirements Hybrid/Onsite Plan Update procedures for district-owned or school-owned devices to All BLS students have been provided with a district iPad. match cleaning requirements (see section 2d of the Ready Schools , Safe Learners guidance).
-Procedures for return, inventory, updating, and redistributing district-owned devices must meet physical distancing requirements.
+OLL NOLOGY UHA A/ODE Requirements Hybrid/Onsite Plan Update procedures for district-owned or school-owned devices to All BLS students have been provided with a district iPad. match cleaning requirements (see section 2d of the Ready Schools, Safe Learners guidance).
+Procedures for return, inventory, updating, and redistributing district-owned devices must meet physical distancing requirements. Ш regunerio.
 2d.
 SCHOOL SPECIFIC FUNC CTIONS/FACILITY FEATURES OH/ A/ODE Requirements Hybrid/Onsite Plan Handwashing: All people on campus shall be advised and Each school's safety team is completing a COVID-19 checklist to encouraged to frequently wash their hands or use hand sanitizer. ensure compliance with all 1-3 domains and based upon the unique Equipment: Develop and use sanitizing protocols for all equipment floorplan, grade levels and culture within their building. used by more than one individual or purchase equipment for individual use.
 Events: Cancel, modify, or postpone field trips, assemblies, athletic events, practices, special performances, school-wide parent meetings and other large gatherings to meet requirements for physical distancing.
 Transitions/Hallways: Limit transitions to the extent possible.
 Create hallway procedures to promote physical distancing and minimize gatherings.
 Personal Property: Establish policies for personal property being brought to school (e.g., refillable water bottles, school supplies, headphones/earbuds, cell phones, books, instruments, etc.).
 If personal items are brought to school, they must be labeled prior to entering school and use shall be limited to the item owner.
-ND DISMISSAL OHA A/ODE Requirements Hybrid/Onsite Plan Physical distancing, stable cohorts, square footage, and cleaning Each school's safety team is completing a COVID-19 checklist to requirements must be maintained during arrival and dismissal ensure compliance with all 1-3 domains and based upon the unique procedures. floorplan, grade levels and culture within their building.
-Create schedule(s) and communicate staggered arrival and/or dismissal times.
-Assign students or cohorts to an entrance; assign staff member(s) to conduct visual screenings (see section 1f of the Ready Schools, Safe Learners guidance). $\Box$ Ensure accurate sign-in/sign-out protocols to help facilitate contact tracing by the LPHA.
+OLL 2e.
+ARRIVAL A A/ODE Requirements Physical distancing, stable cohorts, square footage, and cleaning Hybrid/Onsite Plan Each school's safety team is completing a COVID-19 checklist to requirements must be maintained during arrival and dismissal ensure compliance with all 1-3 domains and based upon the unique procedures. floorplan, grade levels and culture within their building. $\Box$ Create schedule(s) and communicate staggered arrival and/or noorplan, grade levels and culture within their building. dismissal times.
+Assign students or cohorts to an entrance; assign staff member(s) to conduct visual screenings (see section 1f of the Ready Schools , Safe Learners guidance).
+Ensure accurate sign-in/sign-out protocols to help facilitate contact tracing by the LPHA.
 Sign-in procedures are not a replacement for entrance and screening requirements.
-Students entering school after arrival times must be screened for the primary symptoms of concern.
-Eliminate shared pen and paper sign-in/sign-out sheets.
+Students 1 entering school after arrival times must be screened for the primary symptoms of concern.
+1 Eliminate shared pen and paper sign-in/sign-out sheets.
 Ensure hand sanitizer is available if signing children in or out on an electronic device.
 Ensure alcohol-based hand sanitizer (with 60-95% alcohol) dispensers are easily accessible near all entry doors and other high-traffic areas.
 Establish and clearly communicate procedures for keeping caregiver drop-off/pick-up as brief as possible.